eeti3084/eeti3084.github.io/about.md

-I am shanmukha Eeti Senior Data analyst with citizens Bank.I'm passionate about Data,I love to use Data to solve practical problems.
+I am shanmukha,I work as Senior Data analyst with citizens Bank.I'm passionate about Data,I love to use Data to solve practical problems.
 In my current role i used my Data analytics skills to increase operational Performance of collections and Recovery.

 I love to solve business problems of my clients using Data: working with them to identify their problems, strategizing analytic approaches, Provide solutions,I like to build Machine learning models,operationalize these models and improve decision making.